aleksanterikivimaki/AleksanteriKivimaki.com/index.md

 # Bio
-Thanks to OpenAI for this excellent bio.
-Aleksanteri Kivimaki is a Finnish businessman and philanthropist.
+**Aleksanteri Kivimaki** is a Finnish businessman and philanthropist.
 He was born in 1997 in Helsinki, Finland.
 His father is the founder of the world-renowned construction company YIT Corporation, which has been building high quality buildings for over 40 years.
 Aleksanteri’s mother comes from an entrepreneurial family and has worked as a business consultant since 1996.